Anvently/portable-bike-perception-rpi-ros2/core/src/cyclosafe_interfaces/README.md

 	uint16 SERVICE_GALILEO = 8
 	uint16 service

-# Latitude [degrees].
+# Latitude [decimal degrees].
 Positive is north of equator; negative is south.
 float64 latitude

-# Longitude [degrees].
+# Longitude [decimal degrees].
 Positive is east of prime meridian; negative is west.
 float64 longitude

 # Altitude [m].
 Positive is above the WGS 84 ellipsoid